Updated Mar 31, 2026§ For Pets

 Can you switch from Tractive to Fi Mini easily?

-There's no data migration between the two platforms.
-You'd need to set up the Fi Mini from scratch, create new Safe Zones, and configure new activity goals.
-Location history from Tractive won't transfer.
-The switch itself takes about 10 minutes.
+There’s no data migration between the two platforms.
+You’d need to set up the Fi Mini from scratch, create new Safe Zones, and configure new activity goals.
+Location history from Tractive won’t transfer, so treat the move as a fresh setup.